Officers, N.C.O.s and Men of the 1st Battalion, Buried in Cologne Southern Cemetery

 Grave: VI.
 E. 24.
 Died: 16 April 1918 Age: 34

-He was a professional soldier who had served 16 years with the Regiment.
-Following his death his official next of kin was his married sister, Mrs Kinsey, 38 Canal Street, Waterloo, Stockport, suggesting that by then both parents had died.
+Joseph was a professional soldier who had served 16 years with the Regiment.
+Following his death his official next of kin was his married sister, Mrs Kinsey (Rose), 38 Canal Street, Waterloo, Stockport.
+His mother, Margaret, was admitted to Parkside “County Lunacy Asylum” on 27th May 1909 and died on 7th September 1909.

 Military Service: Joseph enlisted in the Cheshire Regiment at Stockport.
 Currently his Army records are unavailable.
 However, his Service Number suggests he enlisted in August 1903, probably aged 18, on a 3 + 9 term of service (i.e. 3 years active service plus 9 years reserve).